cawa-93/rollup-plugin-dynamic-macros/README.md

 # Dynamic macros

-A minimalist vite plugin for creating compile-time macros.
+A minimalist Rollup and Vite plugin for creating compile-time macros.

 ## How it works
 The work of the plugin is very similar to [`define`](https://vitejs.dev/config/shared-options.html#define).
 You define a pure function that returns some value.
 At compile time, each call to your function in the code will be evaluated and the inline value will be added to the assembly.